ropensci-archive/roweb2/content/blog/2018-05-10-onboarding-social-weather.md

 preface: This blog post is the third of a 3-post series about a data-driven overview of rOpenSci onboarding.
-Read the intro to the series [here](https://ropensci.org/blog/2018/04/26/a-satrday-ct-series/), the first post about data collection [here](https://ropensci.org/blog/2018/04/26/rectangling-onboarding/), the second post about quantifying work done by authors, reviewers and editors [here](https://ropensci.org/blog/2018/05/03/onboarding-is-work/).
+Read the intro to the series [here](https://ropensci.org/blog/2018/04/26/a-satrday-ct-series/), the first post about data collection [here](https://ropensci.org/blog/2018/04/26/rectangling-onboarding/), the second post about quantifying work done by authors, reviewers and editors [here](https://ropensci.org/blog/2018/05/03-is-work/).
 categories: blog
 topicid: 1167
 tags:
   - R
   - community
   - software
-  - review
-  - onboarding
+  - software-peer-review
   - tidytext
   - sentimentr
 output: